tschaffter/raspberry-pi-htpc/README.md

 On Raspberry Pi 1 to 3, set the value of `gpu_mem` in `/boot/config.txt` up to the value listed on this page that depends on the total RAM available on the Pi.

+### Remove the black border from the display

+If a black border of visible pixel surrounds the video content, the solution could be to turn off the overscan.
+Try setting the value `disable_overscan=1` in `/boot/config.txt`.
+If this does not solve the issues, try setting the following values manually:

+    overscan_left=16
+    overscan_right=16
+    overscan_top=16
+    overscan_bottom=16

+### Monitor GPU usage

 ### Increase

 ## Steam Link